 TweetWe are hiring a part-time contract Instructor to work with students in our English Language Acquisition (ELA) and Adult Basic Education (ABE) classes.
-The deadline to apply for this position is …
+This position is open until filled.
+Job Description …

 TweetThanks to generous financial support from KeyBank and The Norcliffe Foundation, Tacoma Community House (TCH) will reinstate English Language classes on the East Side of Tacoma starting in 2019.
 According to …